not-quite-vacation/blog/blog/content/post/scotland-4/index.md

 title = "Scotland Part 4: Riding to Pitlochry" date = 2018-05-27T11:49:55+02:00
 author = "Andrew O'Neill"
-publishDate = 2018-06-10
+publishDate = 2018-06-20
 featured_image = "/post/scotland-4/images/DSC_2208.jpg"
 categories = ["journal"]
-countries = ["scotland", "uk"] series = ["a lap around scotland with my mom"] tags = ["whisky", "castle", "lake"] draft = true
+countries = ["scotland", "uk"] series = ["a lap around scotland with my mom"] tags = ["whisky", "castle", "lake"]
 +++

-The one were Andrew get's a flat, the gang meets a vampire, we visit a castle, and drink some premium whisky. <!--more-->
+The one where Andrew get's a flat, the gang meets a vampire, we visit a castle, and drink some premium whisky. <!--more-->

 ![highland cow and flower](images/DSC_2208.jpg)